MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 * SCHEDULERS - defines what changes we are interested in and triggers appropriate builders based on that
 * BUILDERS & FACTORY CODE - defines the steps for any individual builder

 Also, master.cfg sources a private config file that is not included in this repo, namely *master-private.cfg*.
-This file should include a Python dictionary with private information like Worker passwords, Database url and anything else not deemed for public disclosure.
+This file should include a Python dictionary with private information like worker passwords, Database url and anything else not deemed for public disclosure.

 ### Reloading the master

 For changes to the master.cfg to take effect, the server needs to be reloaded.
 While doing this, please keep an eye on the logs with `tail -f /srv/buildbot/master/twistd.log`.
 The Buildbot master is managed by our own rolled systemd file.
 To invoke a reload run `sudo systemctl reload buildbot-master`.
 The other usual systemctl are also available (`status`, `restart`).
+It is also considered good practice to check the changes you make for syntax or other problems with the `buildbot checkconfig master.cfg` command before restarting or reconfiguring the server.

 ## Adding workers

 There's currently two types of workers that we use.
 Normal Buildbot workers, running bare-bones builds and can be added using `c['workers'].append(mkWorker("bm-bbw1-ubuntu1804"))`.

-For instructions on setting up a Buildbot Worker see http://docs.buildbot.net/latest/manual/installation/worker.html.
+For instructions on setting up a Buildbot worker see http://docs.buildbot.net/latest/manual/installation/worker.html.

 The other type of worker we use is [DockerLatentWorker](http://docs.buildbot.net/latest/manual/cfg-workers-docker.html).
 It is useful for running tests inside single use, disposable container Linux instances.
 We are currently aiming to use it for most of our Linux builds.